-I’m Robert Freeman and I’m a media consultant specialising in internet business, media, technology.
-I’ve a particular interest in long-term trends, social media, editorial development and strategic planning for the future of content creation.
+I’m Robert Freeman and I’m a media and editorial development consultant specialising in internet media, business and technology.
+I’ve a particular interest in long-term trends, social media, and strategic planning for the future of content creation.

 I’m always interested in new projects and challenges.
 I may even be available for yours!
 If you’d like to get in touch leave a comment here, or ping me on Twitter.